BlackMagic/Guardian/README.md

 `<b><i>Jack and Jill went up the hill</i></b>`will display as <b><i>Jack and Jill went up the hill</b></i>.
 This format is ideal for setting off a quotation or a topic to attract maximum attention to it.
 The order of the closing HTML tags is not important so long as they are evenly matched with the opening tags.

 #### Creating external links in your comments
-This is slightly more complex and involves interaction with the Guardian's link function, which can be found below the dialog box that your comment is entered into.
+This operation is slightly more complex and involves interaction with the Guardian's link function, which can be found below the dialog box that your comment is entered into.

+Assume you want to create a link in your comment to this Wikipedia article: https://en.wikipedia.org/wiki/Ontological_argument.